ch9nuk9/wbfm/README.md

 1. Red channel (tracking) in a single bigtiff file
 2. Green channel (signal) in a single bigtiff file
-3. 2 conda environments (see above for installation instructions, or use pre-installed versions on the cluster)
+3. 1 conda environment (see above for installation instructions, or use pre-installed versions on the cluster)

 ## Full workflow